 Tank Institute, Underwriters Laboratory, and the actual tank

 Flexure of UST tank shells weakens the steel and contributes to

 premature failure.
 Remtech prepared a root cause engineering

 report that concluded that the vacuum testing was responsible

 The vacuum tank testing company was using a maximum vacuum

 of 4 psi that exceeds the predicted failure vacuum.
-The testing company reimbursed the transportation company for damages.
+The testing company reimbursed the transportation company for damages and site restoration.